Irongade/nestjs-backend-api/README.md

 ## Description

-Run the below commands.
+The app uses [Nest](https://github.com/nestjs/nest) , a popular framework for NodeJs, Express, TypeScript.

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Run the below commands to start the app.

 ## Installation